-- has no connection to earth; or - has double or reinforced insulation between the primary circuit and all parts connected to earth.
+- has no connection to earth; or - has double insulation or reinforced insulation between the primary circuit and all parts connected to earth.

-NOTE 1 - Where double or reinforced insulation is provided, a short circuit to earth would be considered to be two faults.
+NOTE 1 Where double insulation or reinforced insulation is provided, a short circuit to earth would be considered to be two faults.

-In a supply to a load using more than one line conductor, if a protective device interrupts the neutral conductor it shall also interrupt all other supply conductors.
-Single-pole protective devices, therefore, shall not be used in such cases.
+In a supply using more than one line conductor to a load, if a protective device interrupts the neutral conductor, it shall also interrupt all other supply conductors.
+Single pole protective devices, therefore, shall not be used in such cases.

-Compliance is checked by inspection and, where necessary, by simulation of fault conditions.
+Compliance is checked by inspection and, where necessary, by simulation of single fault conditions (see 1.4.14).

-NOTE 2 - For protective devices that are an integral part of the equipment, examples of the number and location of fuses or circuit-breaker poles necessary to provide fault current interruption in commonly encountered supply systems are given in informative table 2E for single-phase equipment or subassemblies and in informative table 2F for three-phase equipment.
+NOTE 2 For protective devices that are an integral part of the equipment, examples of the number and location of fuses or circuit-breaker poles necessary to provide fault current interruption in commonly encountered supply systems are given in informative table 2E for single-phase equipment or subassemblies and in informative table 2F for three-phase equipment.
 The examples are not necessarily valid for protective devices in the building installation.